Samsung Galaxy S24 revealed: Release date, price, specs and more

 Anyone who pre-orders before 31 January will also get double the storage for free, meaning you can upgrade from 256GB to 512GB, or from 512GB to 1TB, at no extra cost.
 Samsung is also throwing in a free Galaxy Watch 6, worth £289, with every pre-order made before 25 January.

-Below you’ll find our early impressions of the devices.
+Below you’ll find the best pre-order deals as well as our early impressions of the devices.
 Our full review will arrive soon.

 Where to pre-order the Samsung Galaxy S24